Skip to content

 """

-Mutate data by replacing it with another from a list of categorical values.
+Mutate series by replacing values with another from a list of categorical values.

-This mutator reads all unique values from a column within a CSV file.
+This mutator reads all unique values from a singular column.

-All strings within a series will be replaced with a different random value from this column.
+All values within a series will be replaced with a different random value from this column.

 Args: